Instagram Engagement: What It Is and How to Improve It

 Let’s take a look at an example sum – this will help you to find your own Instagram engagement rate.

-So, Oberlo has around 21k followers on Instagram (at the time of writing).
+Oberlo has around 63k followers on Instagram (at the time of writing).

-On average, Oberlo receives around 250 likes and 10 comments per post.
-That makes a combined total of 260 engagements.
+On average, Oberlo receives around 733 likes and 31 comments per post.
+Per the equation above, we need to add those two numbers together.
+That makes a combined total of 764 engagements.

 It’s a fairly simple concept to grasp, with an equally straightforward calculation, but it’s still important that marketers and entrepreneurs are familiar with the idea.